The 5 Best Bodhrans (2023) – Irish Frame Drums

 Cons

-• The drum head sounds a bit different to the bodhrans with classic heads on this list.
+• The drum head sounds a bit different from the bodhrans with classic heads on this list

 Remo’s Bodhran has no crossbar on it.
 The build is fairly durable.
 Along with that, the drum has an 8-point tuning system that works with a key.
 Although, Remo doesn’t provide a beater with this.